aristanetworks/anta/demo/README.md

 ATD uses cEOS or vEOS so we will skip the hardware tests.
 This lab doesnt use MLAG, OSPF, IPv6, RTC ... so we will skip these tests as well.

-Some tests can be used for all devices, some tests can be used only for the spines, and some tests can be used only for the leaves.
+Some tests can be used for all devices, some tests should be used only for the spines, and some tests should be used only for the leaves.

 ```
 ls demo/tests